-North Carolina rule 15A NCAC 2D .0300 "Air Pollution Emergencies" provides the means to implement emergency air pollution episode measures and is authorized under NCGS 143-215.3(a)(1) and NCGS 143.215.3(a)(12).
-There are no monitoring stations in North Carolina reporting a value greater than 40 ppb or 100 ppb for the annual arithmetic mean or 24-hour maximum concentration, respectively.
-Therefore, North Carolina is classified as Priority III and is not required to adopt an emergency episode plan for SO2.
-At such time as necessary or upon the EPA's issuance of revised thresholds or SHLs, North Carolina will conduct an assessment to determine if the state's priority classification has changed.
+15A NCAC 2D .0300 "Air Pollution Emergencies" provides the means to implement emergency air pollution episode measures and is authorized under NCGS 143-215.3(a)(1) and NCGS 143.215.3(a)(12).
+There are no monitoring stations in North Carolina reporting a value of greater than 60 ppb.
+Based on this criterion, North Carolina would be classified as a Priority III area and therefore is not required to adopt an Emergency Episode Plan for NO2.